NAME

 --device DEVICE, -D DEVICE

 Specifies the audio device to use.
-The exact meaning of this is
+See DEVICE NAMES below for

 --config PATH, -C PATH